aikatz/sketch-city/docs/labs/lab4.md

 The value of x_coord is 2 or 010 in binary.
 The operation x_coord << 5 shifts the 3-bits of x_coord to the left times 5, obtaining the 8-bit number 01000000.
 A similar thing happens with y_coord which has a value of 3 or 011 and is shifted to the left 2 times.
 This results in the 5-bit number 01100; however, if we apply sign extension to it, we can get the 8-bit number 00001100, which is also equivalent to what we had before.
 The value of pos_state is 1 or 01, which is then sign extended to 8-bit 00000001.
 The final operation is to convert them all into a single 8-bit number containing the "sum" of their bits.
 This is accomplished by using a **OR \|** operator on them like **X \| Y \| Z**.
 The output of such operation assigns the bits in the order we want and creates a valid 8-bit number that represents the correct information.

 #### Receiver Side
-The receiver Arduino is responsible for getting the packet and interpreting it.
+The receiver Arduino is responsible for getting the packet and breaking down the packet for useful information.

 ```C
 if ( role == role_pong_back )